Have a question about journeys? We've got answers!

 - Can I select an existing triggered campaign to be a part of the journey?

-- How can I change a template in an email campaign in a running journey?
+- How can I change the template of a running journey campaign?

 - Can I run A/B tests in a journey?

-- Can I test my journey if its entry source is a custom event?
+- How can I test my journey if its entry source is a custom event?

 - My journey is live, but messages aren't sending.
 What's going on?